- Shorter stays in emergency departments

 - Better help for smokers to quit

-The target: The target is an increase in the volume of elective surgery by at least 4000 discharges per year.
+The target: The target is an increase in the volume of elective surgery by an average of 4000 discharges per year.

-Results summary: The national Improved access to elective surgery health target has been achieved with 84,022 elective surgical discharges provided, against a year-to-date target of 78,581.
-This is 5441 (6.9 percent) more than planned.
-Twelve DHBs are 5 percent or more ahead of their quarter two target and three DHBs are behind plan.
+Results summary: The improved access to elective surgery health target has been met this quarter with 100,392 elective surgical discharges provided, against a year-to-date plan of 97,092.
+This is 3,300 (3.4 percent) more than planned.
+Ten DHBs are 5.0 percent or more ahead of their quarter two target and seven DHBs are behind plan.

-The target: The new target is 85 percent of patients receive their first cancer treatment (or other management) within 62 days of being referred with a high suspicion of cancer and a need to be seen within two weeks by July 2016, increasing to 90 percent by June 2017.
-Results cover those patients who received their first cancer treatment between July and December 2014.
+The target: The target is 85 percent of patients receive their first cancer treatment (or other management) within 62 days of being referred with a high suspicion of cancer and a need to be seen within two weeks.
+Results cover those patients who received their first cancer treatment between 1 July and 31 December 2016.

-The target: The national immunisation target is 95% of eight-month-olds have their primary course of immunisation at 6 weeks, 3 months and 5 months on time December 2014.
-This quarterly progress result includes children who turned eight-months between October to December 2014 and who were fully immunised at that stage.
+The target: The national immunisation target is 95 percent of eight-month-olds have their primary course of immunisation at six weeks, three months and five months on time.
+This quarterly progress result includes children who turned eight-months between October and December 2016 and who were fully immunised at that stage.